-Dad, and Don especially liked the trip to Cedarville.
-They'd done this before, and while Dad was in his committee meeting, Don always had a grand time in the museum next door.
+Did he want to go?
+Well, he certainly did!
+It was always a treat to ride with dad, and Don especially liked the trip to Cedarville.
+They'd done this before, and while dad was in his committee meeting, Don always had a grand time in the museum next door.
 Don grinned happily.
 "I'll be there, Dad.
 I wouldn't miss it for anything."

-All day long, thoughts of the trip with Dad were tucked away in the back of Don's mind.
+All day long, thoughts of the trip with dad were tucked away in the back of Don's mind.
 The hands of the clock barely seemed to creep.
 Slowly, oh, so slowly, the day went by.
-But at last it was 3.30 and the closing bell rang.
+But at last it was 3:30 and the closing bell rang.
 After the dismissal Don dashed to the supply room to get the broom.
-It was his turn to sweep the paths today.
+It was his turn to sweep the walks today.
 He could get that done and still make it if he didn't waste any time.
 But he moved too fast.
 As he hurried out of the supply room, broom in hand, the handle struck a bottle of cleaning fluid and down it crashed.